Dre Campbell Farm

 8. Lemon Spray

-Spray the solution liberally all over your pet’s fur, making sure to get behind the ears and around the neck.
+Lightly spray the solution over your pet’s fur, making sure to get behind the ears and around the neck.
 Be careful not to get any in its eyes.
 Let your pet air-dry.

-You can use lemon to make a natural flea deterrent for the house.
+You can use lemons to make a natural flea deterrent for the house.

 Cut a lemon into thin slices and add them to a pint of water.
 Bring it to a boil, then turn off the heat.